 It’s hard to develop normal sleeping habits when working nights.
 You may find it hard to get much sleep while the rest of the world is awake and moving around.
 And it might be difficult to figure out when to sleep and when not to on days off and weekends.

-Night shift work disrupts the body’s normal circadian rhythms, or 24-hour internal “clock” that controls sleep-wake cycles.
-It places you at greater risk of developing health issues like diabetes, heart disease, and obesity.
+Night shift work disrupts the body’s normal circadian rhythm, or 24-hour internal “clock” that controls sleep-wake cycles.
+It places you at greater risk of developing mental and physical health issues like diabetes, heart disease, and obesity.

 Studies have shown that eating at night, as many nightshift workers do, impairs the body’s ability to process sugar, or glucose. (source)